 and grandparent could be found sporting hipster body ink

 I sat though Sweet Charity twice that day, returning the following week to see it two times more.
 Thereafter, I sought it out whenever it aired on television or made an appearance at a local revival theater.
 To this day it remains one of my favorite screen musicals, although now more due to nostalgia and all that iconic Fosse choreography than out of a distinct fondness for the movie itself.

 |Ricardo Matalban as Vittorio Vidal|

 A victim of really bad timing, Sweet Charity was pretty much raked over the coals by the critics and ignored by the public when it was released.
-The New Hollywood was just emerging and young audiences were making hits of films like Easy Rider & Midnight Cowboy.
+The New Hollywood was just emerging and young audiences were making hits of small, groundbreaking films like Easy Rider & Midnight Cowboy.
 In this atmosphere of gritty naturalism, Sweet Charity looked elephantine, dated, and more like entertainment geared toward your mom and dad.
-Indeed, 1931's Ten Cents a Dance (a Barbara Stanwyck pre-code movie) was a good deal less coy about the life of a dance-hall hostess than this 1969 feature that tiresomely skirted around the fact that sweet ol' Charity may have needed to turn a trick or two to pay the bills.
+And for a film released in the early days of the dissolution of the Censorship Code, Sweet Charity does come off as overly modest.
+Indeed, 1931's Ten Cents a Dance (a Barbara Stanwyck pre-code movie) is a good deal less coy about the life of a dance-hall hostess than this 1969 feature that tiresomely skirts around the fact that sweet ol' Charity may have turned a trick or two in her time.

 Movies like Bonnie & Clyde spelled the end for big-budget Hollywood musicals.